sepiariver/unique-set/README.md

 # @sepiariver/unique-set

-Extends the add method on the native JavaScript Set object to compare using fast-deep-equal
+Extends the `add` method on the native JavaScript Set object to compare using [fast-deep-equal](https://www.npmjs.com/package/fast-deep-equal)

+The extended method iterates through the elements of the Set until equality is found.
+If no elements match, the entire Set would have been iterated to determine so.
+For a very large Set, there is probably a better way to achieve what you're trying to do, otherwise UniqueSet can be very convenient.

 ## Installation